-Sawyer County's Chetac and Birch lakes offer anglers a wide variety of fishing opportunities.
+Sawyer County's Chetac and Birch Lakes near Hayward offer anglers a wide variety of fishing opportunities.
 With numerous lodges along the shoreline of Chetac, this lake is a great destination for people seeking a fishing retreat.

 Anglers looking for a quiet lake to cast a hook should be aware of the heavy fishing pressure that this lake receives.
 Motor trolling on Chetac Lake is both legal and popular for walleye and northern pike.
 A number of bass tournaments are held on the lake during summer.